NadineAleideh/reading-notes/README.md

 ## Code 401 - Advanced Software Development

 ### Overview
-Reading Notes is a website that can help you to keep track of your observations and questions from the reading assignments throughout the <sub>***Code 401 - Advanced Software Development***</sub>.
+Reading Notes is a website that can help you to keep track of your observations and questions from the reading assignments throughout the <sub>***Code 401 - Advanced Software Development***</sub> .
-> it's a way to document and highlight your new knowledge
+> It's a way to document and highlight your new knowledge
 ___

 ### utilities